neilghosh/neilghosh.github.io/_posts/2022/2022-03-20-hosting-grpc-service-in-google-cloud-run.md

+---
+layout: post
+title: "Deploying gRPC service in Google Cloud Run"
+description: "Google Cloud Run supports gRPC along with REST interface. [gRPC](https://grpc.io/) is a modern high performance framework that can run in any environment.
+If you remember [protochol buffers](https://developers.google.com/protocol-buffers), gRPC is the most straightforward way to use it"
+---

 ![gRPC + Cloud Run](/assets/grpc-plus-cloudrun.png)

 REST is the most popular interface to access a web service, [gRPC](https://grpc.io/) is a modern high performance framework that can run in any environment.
 If you remember [protochol buffers](https://developers.google.com/protocol-buffers), gRPC is the most straightforward way to use it.